-- 1.27 Each risk rating factor proposed by an insurer must be objective and evidencebased. - 1.28 Insurers can apply to use objective risk rating factors except race, policy duration, ITC entitlement and postcode. - 1.29 At least 12 weeks prior to a filing, insurers must apply separately to the Authority for approval to use any proposed new objective risk rating factor. - 1.30 Insurers cannot use a risk rating factor in their premium filing unless the risk rating factor has been approved by the Authority. - 1.31 The Authority encourages insurers to apply to use innovative rating factors that differentiate risk with quantifiable data, including telematics.
+- 1.27 Each risk rating factor proposed by an insurer must be objective and evidence-based.
+A risk rating factor must not be used unless approved by the Authority. - 1.28 Insurers can apply to use objective risk rating factors except race, policy duration, ITC entitlement and postcode. - 1.29 Insurers may apply separately to the Authority for approval to use any proposed new objective risk rating factor. - 1.30 The Authority encourages insurers to apply to use innovative rating factors that differentiate risk with quantifiable data, including telematics.
 Alternative pricing mechanisms, including initial premium payments combined with premium refund or extra premium options, are possible for all vehicle classes.
 Insurers may refund part of the premium paid for a third-party policy during or after the period for which the policy is issued, by reference to digital information recorded about the safe driving of the insured vehicle during that period, or other factors including the distance travelled.
-If insurers wish to apply these refund provisions to any vehicle class, the basis and methodology must be approved by the Authority. - 1.32 Where there is a significant change to an insurer's bonus malus structure or change in the bonus malus applied to a group of policyholders (more than 10% change in the bonus malus percentage applied compared to the current rating structure in force, in absolute terms), an insurer must include in their filing:

-- (a) analysis showing the technical relativity (or cost) for each group of policyholders within the rating factor for which bonus malus changes are proposed - (b) a comparison of the technical relativity (or cost) against the actual premium relativity or bonus malus percentage (or cost) proposed. - 1.33 Where an insurer proposes a rating structure that is significantly different from the technical basis, reasons for the difference must be discussed in the filing report. - 1.34 The various levels of the bonus malus filed by a licensed insurer for each vehicle class and rating region must be supported by experience-based evidence or a reasoned assessment of risk and/or strategic commercial reasons, except where an absolute bonus malus has been mandated by the Authority.
+If insurers wish to apply these refund provisions to any vehicle class, the basis and methodology must be approved by the Authority. - 1.31 Where there is a significant change to an insurer's bonus malus structure or change in the bonus malus applied to a group of policyholders (more than 10% change in the bonus malus percentage applied compared to the current rating structure in force, in absolute terms), an insurer must include in their filing: - (a) analysis showing the technical relativity (or cost) for each group of policyholders within the rating factor for which bonus malus changes are proposed - (b) a comparison of the technical relativity (or cost) against the actual premium relativity or bonus malus percentage (or cost) proposed. - 1.32 Where an insurer proposes a rating structure that is significantly different from the technical basis, reasons for the difference must be discussed in the filing report. - 1.33 The various levels of the bonus malus filed by a licensed insurer for each vehicle class and rating region must be supported by experience-based evidence or a reasoned assessment of risk and/or strategic commercial reasons, except where an absolute bonus malus has been mandated by the Authority.
 An insurer must not charge the maximum malus for all vehicles in a particular vehicle classification unless this is supported by such evidence or assessment.